Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

-However, as pointed out by many authors (see, e.g., \cite{DM23,HLX12,M1,M2}), the mathematical analysis of compressible fluid systems near vacuum regions presents significant challenges due to the inherent singularity and degeneracy of the governing equations.
-The major breakthrough for compressible isentropic Navier--Stokes equations with vacuum was made by Lions \cite{PL98}, who developed renormalization techniques and the effective viscous flux arguments to construct global weak solutions in $\mathbb{R}^N$ for $\gamma\geq\frac{3N}{N+2}\ (N=2,3)$.
-Feireisl and collaborators in \cite{F04,EF01} extended this result to $\gamma>\frac{N}{2}$ with the aid of oscillation defect measures.
-For spherically and axisymmetric initial data, Jiang and Zhang \cite{JZ01,JZ03} derived global weak solutions for any $\gamma>1$.
+However, as pointed out by many authors (see, e.g., \cite{HLX12,M1,M2}), the mathematical analysis of compressible fluid near vacuum regions presents significant challenges due to the inherent singularity and degeneracy of the governing equations.
+The major breakthrough for isentropic compressible Navier--Stokes equations with vacuum was made by P.-L. Lions \cite{PL98}, who developed renormalization techniques and the effective viscous flux arguments to construct global weak solutions in $\mathbb{R}^N$ for $\gamma\geq\frac{3N}{N+2}\ (N=2,3)$.
+Since then some important developments have been achieved by several authors.
+Feireisl and collaborators in \cite{F04,EF01} extended Lions' result to $\gamma>\frac{N}{2}$ with the aid of oscillation defect measures.
+For initial data with spherical symmetry and axisymmetry, respectively, Jiang and Zhang \cite{JZ01,JZ03} derived global weak solutions for any $\gamma>1$.
 Their approach relies crucially on exploiting the properties of the effective viscous flux to enhance integrability estimates on the density.
 Meanwhile, Bresch and Jabin \cite{BJ18} investigated the global existence of weak solutions to the compressible Navier--Stokes equations with non-monotone pressure and anisotropic stress tensor.
-More recently, a new construction of global weak solutions to compressible Navier--Stokes equations with pressure $P(\rho)=\rho^\gamma$ for $\gamma\geq\frac95$ in dimensions three was obtained in \cite{CMZ24}.
-Despite these advances, the regularity and uniqueness for such weak solutions remain unanswered.
+More recently, a new construction of global weak solutions to compressible Navier--Stokes equations with pressure $P(\rho)=\rho^\gamma$ for $\gamma\geq\frac95$ in three dimensions was obtained in \cite{CMZ24}.
+Despite these advances, the regularity and uniqueness for such weak solutions remain unknown.